xin9le/Resume/README.md

 - A service to change the food industry
     - C#, ASP.NET Core MVC, Azure, Docker, Xamarin, TypeScript
-    - Works on Docker/Linux on Azure Web Apps
+    - Runs on Docker/Linux on Azure Web Apps